Are you scared of public speaking, job interviews, or first dates? Don’t worry; you are not alone.

 Because the fear and trepidation that were running through your veins as you thought of seizing those opportunities were too overwhelming.

-As a result of those feelings, you ended up sabotaging your success.
+As a result of those feelings, you ended up self-sabotaging your success.
 All because you avoid taking any risks at all, and they are necessary to achieve your goals.

 There is a hefty price tag attached to a severe fear of taking risks.
 Even though you never fail at anything, the irony of it all is that this strategy leads to the ultimate failure in life—stagnation.